brightgawu7/plans-and-progress/RAG_Course_Syllabus.md

 *Everything above is a prototype until this part.*

 ### Module 25 — Production system design
 Offline (ingestion) vs online (query) paths.
 Ingestion pipelines with queues and workers.
 Incremental sync and change-data-capture — detecting new/updated/deleted source documents.
 Idempotent upserts and document versioning.
 Index versioning and zero-downtime re-indexing (blue/green).
 Backfills.
 Schema migration.
 Handling a 10-million-document corpus.
-Full reference architecture diagram you'll implement.
+Full reference architecture diagram, then implemented.

 ### Module 26 — The production service
 FastAPI done properly: async everything, dependency injection, connection pooling, request batching, SSE streaming, timeouts, retries with backoff, circuit breakers, graceful degradation when the vector DB is down, rate limiting, config management, structured logging, health checks.
 Dockerfile + docker-compose with Qdrant/Postgres/Redis.
-**Ship:** a containerised API you could actually put in front of users.
+**Ship:** a containerised API fit to put in front of users.

 ### Module 27 — Latency, throughput, and cost engineering
 Profiling the full latency budget (embed → search → rerank → generate) and attacking each.
 Caching layers.
 Quantization and dimension reduction.
 Async parallel retrieval.
 Model routing (cheap model for easy queries).
 Batch vs realtime embedding.
 GPU vs CPU inference, vLLM and TEI for self-hosting.
 Building a cost-per-query model and a monthly forecast.
 **Ship:** measured p50/p95/p99 before and after optimisation.

 ### Module 28 — Observability
 OpenTelemetry tracing across the whole pipeline.
 Langfuse / Phoenix / LangSmith.
 Logging every retrieved chunk and score so failures are reproducible.
 Capturing user feedback.
 Online (production) eval sampling.
 Dashboards for retrieval health, hallucination rate, latency, cost.
-Drift detection: when your corpus or your users' questions change under you.
+Drift detection: when the corpus or the users' questions change underneath the system.
 Alerting.
-**Ship:** a dashboard where you can click any bad answer and see exactly why it happened.
+**Ship:** a dashboard where any bad answer can be clicked through to the exact cause.

 ### Module 29 — Security, privacy, and governance
 **Indirect prompt injection through retrieved documents** — the #1 RAG-specific vulnerability — plus data poisoning of the index.
 Sanitization and content isolation.
 PII detection and redaction at ingestion.
 Tenant isolation testing.
 Secrets management.
 Output guardrails.
 Audit trails and data lineage.
 Right-to-be-forgotten / deletion propagation.
 Compliance overview (GDPR, EU AI Act, HIPAA-shaped constraints) and self-hosting for sensitive data.
-Red-teaming your own system.
+Red-teaming the system.
-**Ship:** a red-team suite that attacks your RAG app, and the fixes.
+**Ship:** a red-team suite that attacks the RAG app, and the fixes.

 ### Module 30 — MLOps, CI/CD, and operating the system
 Repo structure and testing strategy for LLM apps (unit, integration, eval, smoke).
 CI with eval gates.
 Canary and shadow deployments.
 A/B testing retrieval configurations against real users.
 Feature flags for retrieval strategies.
 Runbooks and incident response for "the bot is confidently wrong."
 Data freshness SLOs.
 On-call reality.

 ### Module 31 — Deployment
 Deploying to a VPS, to AWS/GCP/Azure, serverless vs always-on, Kubernetes essentials, managed vector DB vs self-hosted, self-hosting open models with vLLM/Ollama, air-gapped/on-prem deployments, scaling and autoscaling, backup and disaster recovery, and total cost of ownership at 10 / 1k / 100k queries per day.
-**Ship:** your app live on the internet with a URL.
+**Ship:** the app live on the internet with a URL.

 ---